evaliu2002/PetMyDog/Weekly Reports/ReportFour.md

                             platform.
 We chose CircleCI for the build platform and integrated our JUnit Maven build and I completed the config file with Anish.
 I've also finished setting up ElasticSearch.
      - Plans and Goals for the Next Week: Finish the APIs planned for next week, and figure out testing with the Spark Java server.

+###### Wenxuan Liu
+     - Goals from last week: I will discuss with backend team to finalize DB design on Thursday and create a database after that.
+                             I will work with others to set up GCE and ElasticSearch.
+                             I will study more about Spark framework and ElasticSearch.
+     - Progress and Issues: Worked with back end members to set up Junit and Jest test environment.
+                            Configured CI/CD with other group members.
+Adjusted database schema.
+Completed signup feature.
+                            Learned Elasticsearch.
+Learned React.js.
+Complete Map component.
+     - Plans and Goals for the Next Week: Finish findDogs component and updateLocation, getNearbyUser endpoints.